Know Your Carol Lyrics? Take the Christmas Song Quiz!

 Let’s see how finely in tune you are with the lyrics of some of the most popular Christmas carols!

-Several years ago, the Chicago Tribune had this entertaining quiz in a holiday edition (Click to take the longer version) and I thought you might like to give it a try.
+Several years ago, the Chicago Tribune had this entertaining quiz in a holiday edition and I thought you might like to give it a try.
 Somehow I managed to get four wrong and I play these songs on the radio for 4 hours every morning.
 Good luck!